Policy and Projects Officers

 - The opportunity to join a Group Personal Pension Plan with an employer contribution of 6% and a minimum employee contribution of 4%.

 How to apply

-Interviews are scheduled to take place on Thursday 30th or Friday 31st March in Edinburgh.
-We are happy to accommodate online interviews for any shortlisted candidate currently unable to meet in person, as well as discussing other adjustments that might support you in the process.
-We will talk this through with you if you are shortlisted.
+CCPS is committed to providing equal opportunities in employment.
+We welcome applications from disabled candidates.
+We are happy to accommodate online interviews for any shortlisted candidate currently unable to meet in person, as well as discussing other adjustments that might support you in the recruitment process.